amarfurt/hdc/README.md

 From the project directory, issue the command:

-    mongorestore --drop --db healthbank dump/healthbank
+    mongorestore --drop --db healthdata dump/healthdata

-This drops your current healthbank database and loads a sample version.
+This drops your current healthdata database and loads a sample version.